-Prerequisite(s): Admission to advanced standing.
+Prerequisite(s): Admission into the Master of Social Work program.

-This course prepares students with Advanced Standing for entrance into Baylor's M.S.W.
-Program.
-Students will be introduced to the unique mission of the Baylor program with an emphasis on integrating faith and social work practice.
-The course provides an overview of the professional foundation as follows: Issues in the profession of social work; individuals, families, groups, communities and organizations; and social welfare policy.
+This course prepares students for entrance into Baylor's Advanced standing MSW Program.
+Introduces the mission of the program with an emphasis on integrated faith and social work practice, the strengths perspective, and building communities.
+Overviews the professional foundation to include human behavior and the social environment and social work practice with individuals, families, groups, communities, and organizations.